-44Similarly, if the drop in readership were driven by readers who were mostly interested in national news, it is possible that newspapers would react by providing more local news so as to cater to the new marginal readers.
+45Similarly, if the drop in readership were driven by readers who were mostly interested in national news, it is possible that newspapers would react by providing more local news so as to cater to the new marginal readers.

-Further, Column (6) to (8) present the results for the number of pages and the machine-learning content score measure.
+Further, Column (6) to (8) present the results for the number of pages and the machinelearning content score measure.
 As described in the data section, the number of observations is higher because the Matlab processing capabilities allow us to handle a large number of issues compared to what can be done manually.
 While the coefficient for the number of pages is negative, it is not statistically significant at conventional levels (Column (6)).
 Interestingly, we obtain a drop in the Matlab content score (Columns (7) and (8)), consistent with there being less article text in the newspaper; this result holds whether we consider the total Matlab score of the issue or the average quantity of content per page.

 Comparing these findings with those present in George and Waldfogel (2006) and Fan (2013) is informative.
 Fan (2013) simulates a merger between two local newspapers and shows that common ownership leads both newspapers to reduce their "news hole" and their local news ratio.
 Our setting is different in that we look at a change in the number of outlets rather than changes in ownership.
-Closer to our setting, George and Waldfogel (2006) look at the impact of the expansion of the New York Times into local markets and find that increased competition in the market for national news leads to newspapers increasing their focus on local news.
-In contrast, increased competition in our setting leads local newspapers to decrease their news hole (i.e., the matlab score content) and their focus on local news.
+Closer to our setting, George and Waldfogel (2006) look at the impact of the expansion of The New York Times into local markets using a fixed-effects approach on a short panel dataset.
+They find that increased competition in the market for national news leads newspapers to increase the share of journalists assigned to local news assignments, which is interpreted as a greater focus on local news.
+In contrast, increased competition in the market for national news in our setting leads local newspapers to decrease their news hole (i.e., the matlab score content) and the overall number of local news stories they print.
 What might explain these differences?
 First, our setting involves the entry of a new mass media technology.
 Conceivably, the entry of television was more disruptive to local newspapers than the entry of a national newspaper.
 Consistent with this view, we showed in Section 4 that television led to a significant drop in newspapers' readerships.
-Instead, George and Waldfogel (2006) find that the entry of the New York Times did not reduce local newspapers' readerships.
+Instead, George and Waldfogel (2006) find that the entry of The New York Times did not reduce local newspapers' readerships.46 Second, the method employed to proxy newspapers' local news